Ecotourism in Munich

 A project involving eco-friendly taxis that are more energy-efficient has been started in Munich.
 More than 200 eco-friendly taxis are already on the road.
 If you want to use an eco-friendly taxi, call 19 419 or 450 450.

 Obviously you can also ride a bike in Munich on the bike paths with a total length of 1200km (745 miles).
 There are bike rental stations at every corner in Munich and allow you to discover the beautiful Bavarian city on two wheels.
 Be aware, however, because the police is very strict with bikers in Munich.
 You should always have two hands on the handlebars and always ride on the right side of the road.
 Fines for bikers amount between 20 and 100 Euros depending on the offense.
 You can also go by bike to the Munich to the surroundings of Munich along the river Isar, through forests, around the Lake Starnberg, past farms and fields and to many more rivers and lakes in Munich.
-You can find information on 29 very popular bike tours under this link.

 System with 3 Garbage Containers